 - Sponsorship points: The applicant would require a successful, valid nomination from state regional area or sponsorship from family members living in designated areas of Australia.
 This sponsorship will lead to 10 points.

-- Sponsorship by a State/Territory: Applicant’s nominated occupation should be listed in the respective state SOL and he should meet all the eligibility criteria as set by the state.
+- Sponsorship by a State/Territory: Applicant’s nominated occupation should be listed in the respective state list and he should meet all the eligibility criteria as set by the state.
 The client has to commit to live and work in this state for initial 2 years of stay in specified regional areas Australia.

 Specified Regional Areas